mbloch/mapshaper/docs/development/label-tool-design.md

 `start` is both the anchor whose `dx` is the left edge itself and the value that would leave the label where it is if the alignment were later removed.

+That is the value the drag *writes*, and not the one the label is *drawn* with while the drag is in progress, which is still the alignment's own.
+So `getOffsetDragValues()` returns both: `dx`/`text-anchor` for the command and `x`/`anchor` for the preview.
+Previewing with the stored pair drew a right-aligned label a full width to the right of the pointer, and a centred one half a width, for as long as the drag lasted — the text then dropped back into place on release, which read as the label jumping left the moment it was let go.

 A drag works in the label's own coordinate space, inside its symbol group, which is what `dx` and `dy` are measured in: pointer movement is divided by the symbol scale on the way in, or a drag would overshoot at any scale but 1.